-Lucy Rios is the Director of Prevention at the Rhode Island Coalition Against Domestic Violence.
-At RICADV, Lucy facilitates training for advocates, criminal justice personnel, service providers, and other allied professionals on the dynamics of domestic violence and related topics such children who witness, teen dating violence prevention, etc. Since 2003, Lucy has been coordinating RI’s Domestic Violence Prevention Enhancement Leadership through Alliances (DELTA) Project funded by the Centers for Disease Control.
+Lucy Rios is the Director of Prevention & Public Education at the Rhode Island Coalition Against Domestic Violence.
+At the RICADV, Lucy facilitates training for advocates, criminal justice personnel, service providers, and other allied professionals on the dynamics of domestic violence and related topics, such as children who witness and teen dating violence prevention.
+Since 2003, Lucy has been coordinating RI’s Domestic Violence Prevention Enhancement Leadership through Alliances (DELTA) Project funded by the Centers for Disease Control.
 Through DELTA, Lucy provides technical assistance to state and community stakeholders on primary prevention of domestic violence and has led a statewide strategic planning process for primary prevention.
-Lucy also represents the RICADV on several statewide networks like the Sexual Violence Prevention Steering Council and the Healthy Kids Rhode Island Coalition.
+Lucy also represents the RICADV on several statewide networks, including the Sexual Violence Prevention Steering Council and the Healthy Kids Rhode Island Coalition.

 Zulma Garcia, Director of Policy

 Zulma Garcia has been working in the domestic violence movement for over fifteen years.
-She was hired in 1996 by the Blackstone Valley Advocacy Center as the Director of Community Services to develop and implement their Latina Advocacy Program.
-In 2002, Ms. Garcia joined RICADV as the Director of SOAR (Sisters Overcoming Abusive Relationships) a taskforce of the RICADV.
-In this capacity, she worked organizing survivors of domestic violence.
+She was hired in 1996 by the Blackstone Valley Advocacy Center, one of the RICADV's member agencies, as the Director of Community Services to develop and implement their Latina Advocacy Program.
+In 2002, Ms. Garcia joined the RICADV as the Director of SOAR (Sisters Overcoming Abusive Relationships) a taskforce of the RICADV and, in this capacity, worked to organize survivors of domestic violence.
 During the last six years, Ms. Garcia has held the position of Director of Policy.
-She is responsible for the development and promotion of RICADV’s annual legislative agenda as well as establishes and maintains positive relationships with legislators, member agencies and community based groups to create collaborations on mutual interests and opportunities.
+She is responsible for the development and promotion of the RICADV’s annual legislative agenda as well as for establishing and maintaining positive relationships with legislators, member agencies and community-based groups to foster collaborations around mutual interests and opportunities.
 Ms. Garcia received her Bachelor’s Degree in Social Science from Roger Williams University.

-Rachel Orsinger is the RICADV’s Legislative Coordinator.
+Rachel Orsinger is the RICADV’s Manager of Government Relations.
 She received a BA from Brown and a JD from Georgetown University Law Center, where she taught classes in basic legal issues to young mothers in shelters and represented teens in the court system.
 Before law school, she served as an AmeriCorps member at the Providence Children's Museum and worked for Citizen Schools in Boston.

-Carmen Recalde-Russo is the Coordinator of SOAR (Sisters Overcoming Abusive Relationships).
-She joined RICADV in 2007.
+Carmen Recalde-Russo is the Manager of SOAR (Sisters Overcoming Abusive Relationships).
+She joined the RICADV in 2007.
 Prior to joining the Coalition, Carmen worked for Blackstone Valley Advocacy Center as the Latino Advocate.
 She holds a Law Degree in Paraguay, South America, her country of origin.
-In Paraguay she represented victims of domestic violence in Family Court cases.
-She also represented and provided legal assistance to worker’s and farmer’s cooperatives.
+In Paraguay, she represented victims of domestic violence in Family Court cases.
+She also represented and provided legal assistance to worker and farmer cooperatives.